Luke 10: The Great Commandment and the Parable of the Good Samaritan (verses 25–37)

 Portraying a Samaritan in a positive light would have come as a shock to Jesus's audience.
 Some Christians, such as Augustine and John Newton, have interpreted the parable allegorically, with the Samaritan representing Jesus Christ, who saves the sinful soul.
 Others, however, discount this allegory as unrelated to the parable's original meaning, and see the parable as exemplifying the ethics of Jesus.

 The parable has inspired painting, sculpture, poetry and film.
 The colloquial phrase "good Samaritan", meaning someone who helps a stranger, derives from this parable, and many hospitals and charitable organizations are named after the Good Samaritan.

-Mary and Martha (10:38-42)
+Mary and Martha (verses 38–42)

-In Luke's account, the home of Martha and Mary is located in 'a certain village'.
+In Luke's account, the home of Martha and Mary is located in "a certain village".
+Martha welcomes Jesus into "her home".
+The narrative distinguishes between Martha's busy preparations and Mary's listening to Jesus, said to be the "better part".

 Bethany is not mentioned and would not fit with the topography of Jesus' journey to Jerusalem, which at this point in the narrative is just commencing as he leaves Galilee.
 John J. Kilgallen suggests that "Luke has displaced the story of Martha and Mary".